Levrault/llangis.xyz/src/pages/post/Developer-diary-dev-log-1-Projectiles/index.md

 ### Object Pooling

-As an ex unity develop, I through about creating an object pooling.
+Has you are surely read in my previous post, in my cooming soon section, I was talking about object pooling.
+As an ex unity develop, I through it would be the most efficient solution.
 BUT in me research, I found the following [tweet](https://twitter.com/reduzio/status/1073284242086551552) of [Juan Linietsky](https://twitter.com/reduzio).

 > A lot of new Godot users ask about object pooling...
 > You don't need to do that in Godot because allocating/freeing scenes/classes is fast and there is no garbage collector in GDScript/Godot.
 > I wonder how we could best un-educate new Godot users about this practice..

-Knowing that, I came with much simpler solution
+Aware of this discovy, I came with much easier solution

 ### Projectile Scene

-First of all, I create my main projectile scene where all my projectile will inherit from.
+First of all, I created my main projectile scene where all my futur projectile will inherit from.

 ![projectile_scene](./projectile_scene.png)